rebuildeq/web/content/features/vitality.md

 ## How to use vitality

-When you gain experience, you will consume vitality.
-The amount of vitality consumed is based on the amount of experience you gain.
-The more vitality you have, the more experience you will gain.
-You can see how much vitality you have in your experience window.
-The more vitality you have, the faster vitality is used, slowing down as you get closer to fully exhausting the reserves.
+When you gain experience, you will bonus experience and consume vitality.
+Your exp gain message will tell you how much was added from vitality.
+The more vitality you have, the faster vitality is used, slowing down as you get closer to fully exhausting the vitality reserves.
+Which source of vitality is consumed is 50/50 rested and event, then once both of these are exhausted, activities.